Spinning Black Holes in Modified Gravity via Spectral Methods

 The framework presented here can also be applied to other beyond-Einstein theories to construct accurate, rapidly-rotating black hole solutions, such as in the cubic gravity theories of Eq.~\eqref{eq:cubic-Lagrangian}.
 These new solutions, together with the ones studied in this paper, are typically much more computationally efficient than slow-rotation expansions, requiring fewer terms (by a factor of at least two at moderate spins) to produce equally-accurate results.
-Moreover, these solutions allow for future, detailed investigations of the properties of nearly-extremal, non-Kerr black holes, including near-extremal observables, such as innermost stable circular orbits and photon \cite{Lam:2025}.
+Moreover, these solutions allow for future, detailed investigations of the properties of nearly-extremal, non-Kerr black holes, including near-extremal observables, such as innermost stable circular orbits and photon \cite{Lam:2025fzi}.
 The framework can also be applied to obtain spinning black hole solutions immersed in a non-vacuum environment \cite{Li:2025ffh}, such as around dark matter halos or accretion \cite{Fernandes:2025osu}.
 Therefore, our spectral expansions allow for the first accurate, computationally-efficient and analytic solutions for black holes of any spin in and outside general relativity.

-\textit{Acknowledgments.}\textemdash \ The authors acknowledge the support from the Simons Foundation through Award No. 896696, the NSF through Grant No. PHY-2207650 and NASA through Grant No. 80NSSC22K0806.
+\textit{Acknowledgments.}\textemdash \ The authors acknowledge the support from the Simons Foundation through Award No. 896696, the Simons Foundation International under grant SFI-MPS-BH-00012593-01, the NSF through Grant No. PHY-2207650 and PHY 25-12423, and NASA through Grant No. 80NSSC22K0806.
+A. K. W. C also acknowledge the Herchel Smith Fellowship at the University of Cambridge for partial support of this work.
 The calculations and results reported in this Letter were produced using the computational resources of the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with National Center for Supercomputing Applications (NCSA), and is supported by funds from the University of Illinois at Urbana-Champaign.
 The author would like to specially thank the investors of the IlliniComputes initiatives and GravityTheory computational nodes for permitting the authors to execute runs related to this work using the relevant computational resources.